The Third Ear: Who's Really Listening?

 Culture of Inaction - Culture of Indifference

 The word "Culture" can refer to how the elements and history of an environment or society become voluntary or involuntary blueprints for how individuals in that environment or society are expected to act, behave or perform.
-Critical to the framework of a culture
+Critical to the framework of a culture are the behaviors that reinforce customs and norms that become consciously or unconsciously part of the daily lives and experiences of those that exist or participate in that environment, society or culture.

 In the Education arena, it has been my experience that for many struggling and poor performing schools, administrators, and teachers, inaction and indifference are the norm.
 This is especially noticeable as the school year comes to a close.
 While all schools are challenged with motivating and keeping students and staff focused on learning and teaching this time of year, this becomes problematic for poor performing schools and students that have been playing catch up all school year.
 Many teachers, students, and school administration staff are all battling with what I call "Survivor's Fatigue."